-Abies firma, as described in 1842 by Philipp Franz von Siebold (1796–1866) and Joseph Gerhard Zuccarini (1790–1848), in Flora Japonica, vol.2, is commonly known as Momi fir or as モミ (fir) in the Japanese language.
+Abies firma, as described in 1842 by Philipp Franz von Siebold (1796–1866) and Joseph Gerhard Zuccarini (1790–1848), in Flora Japonica, 2nd edition, is commonly known as Momi fir; or as モミ (fir) in the Japanese language.
 The species name emphasizes this conifer's stiff needles.

 Ethnobotany.
 In Japan, the wood is used for construction and coffins.
 As with most species having wood of a uniform light color, the Japanese find it exceptionally pleasing.
 In the U.S. and Europe it is a popular ornamental species, as well as proving to be a valuable seedling for use in understock for other fir species for planting in the southeastern U.S.